alexjdev-cs/react-contact-manager/README.md

 # React Contact Manager

 A simple React contact manager app using React Context and State hooks.
+The Express backend was generated with Feathers.js.